jwstwfss/NIRCam-line-finding/README.md

 (Alternatively, if you use csh, add to ~/.cshrc: `setenv PYTHONPATH <path/to/code>:${PYTHONPATH}`)

-6. Install the ***stenv*** Conda environment: [https://stenv.readthedocs.io/en/latest/](https://stenv.readthedocs.io/en/latest/)
+5. Install the ***stenv*** Conda environment: [https://stenv.readthedocs.io/en/latest/](https://stenv.readthedocs.io/en/latest/)

 [Make sure to activate your stenv, e.g., `conda activate stenv`]

-7. Install **DS9** if you haven't already: [https://sites.google.com/cfa.harvard.edu/saoimageds9](https://sites.google.com/cfa.harvard.edu/saoimageds9)
+6. Install **DS9** if you haven't already: [https://sites.google.com/cfa.harvard.edu/saoimageds9] (https://sites.google.com/cfa.harvard.edu/saoimageds9)

-You may also consult the installation steps outlined by Anika Kumar at RIT in this [Google Doc] (https://docs.google.com/document/d/1mjbGBk05_j2NcnEHEbcGD3JI44Kfy0NOJMgJp7XFTW0/edit?tab=t.0)
+You may also consult the installation steps outlined by Anika Kumar at RIT, for the XPA-based verion, in this [Google Doc] (https://docs.google.com/document/d/1mjbGBk05_j2NcnEHEbcGD3JI44Kfy0NOJMgJp7XFTW0/edit?tab=t.0)

 Steps for running the line-finding tool after installing are as follows: